-Hyperbaric oxygen therapy (HBO) is a very effective treatment for many conditions including sports injuries.
-Visit the Hyperbaric Oxygen Treatment Trust website where you will find a list of conditions which respond well to HBO.
+Oxygen Therapy is a very effective treatment for many conditions including sports injuries.
+Visit the Hyperbaric Oxygen Treatment Trust website where you will find a list of conditions which respond well to Oxygen Therapy.
 This is not an exhaustive list so, if you have a condition which does not appear in the list, please get in touch with the centre and we can refer your enquiry to our medical advisor.

 Real Life Stories

-I started oxygen therapy in March this year to help with Fibromyalgia.
-I was overjoyed to find somewhere in Kent that provides hyperbaric oxygen therapy.
+I started Oxygen Therapy in March this year to help with Fibromyalgia.
+I was overjoyed to find somewhere in Kent that provides Oxygen Therapy.